farhiongit/datetime/README.md

 Functions for calculation on the date component are tm_adddays, tm_addmonths, tm_addyears, tm_diffdays, tm_diffweeks,
 tm_diffmonths and tm_diffyears.

-They operate on the local time-line, using the local date-time.
+They operate either on UTC or on the local representation.

+In local representation, daylight saving time is handled propoerly.
 For example, the period from noon on day 1 to noon the following day in days will always be counted as exactly one day, irrespective of whether there was a daylight savings change or not.

 Functions for calculation on the time component are tm_addseconds and tm_diffseconds.

-They units operate on the instant time-line.
+They operate on the instant time-line.
 The calculation effectively converts both zoned date-times to instants and then calculates the period between the instants.
 For example, the period from noon on day 1 to noon the following day in hours may be 23, 24 or 25 hours (or some other amount) depending on whether there was a daylight savings change or not.